USW Open Access FAQs

 Q. What are the Open Access Compliance requirements for UKRI funded projects?

-A. The UKRI revised their Open Access policy in 2021 and it is very different to the previous UKRI policy.
+A. The UKRI revised their Open Access policy in 2021, with subsequent updates, and it is very different to the previous UKRI policy.
 The UKRI have a useful FAQ document which outlines some of the questions about what the policy covers.
 We would advise USW Researchers to speak with the USW Research Librarian if they would like to know more about the UKRI OA Policy.

 Q. What are Green and Gold, I see the terms related to Open Access Publishing?